AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-forms-portal.md

 AEM Forms provide the following portal components out of the box:

 * Search & Lister: This component allows you to list forms from the forms repository onto your portal page and provides configuration options to list forms based on specified criteria.
-It also allows you to specify search criteria to enable your portal users to search across the list of forms.

 * Drafts & Submissions: While Search & Lister component displays forms which are made public by Forms author, the Drafts & Submissions component displays forms that are saved as draft for completing later and submitted forms.
 This component provides personalized experience to any logged in user.